d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 pause
 ```

-This is a batch file that enables you to change secure boot settings quickly
+This is a batch file that enables you to change the secure boot settings quickly.

 **Usage:**